Are We Really Making Much Progress in Text Classification? A Comparative Review: Experimental Apparatus

 \subsection{Procedure}

-We distinguish between the single-label and multi-label text classification settings.
-We apply the standard train-test splits unless there is no default split provided (see Section~\ref{sec:datasets}).
+We distinguish between single-label and multi-label text classification settings.
+We apply standard train-test splits unless there is no default split provided (see Section~\ref{sec:datasets}).

 For the single-label setting, we further distinguish between transductive and inductive text classification.
-In the transductive setting, as used in TextGCN, the test documents are visible during training (see the explanation of transductive training in the introduction).
-In the inductive setting, the test documents remain unseen until test time, \ie they are not available for preprocessing.
-BoW-based and sequence-based models are inherently inductive. \citet{DBLP:conf/wsdm/RageshSIBL21} have evaluated a variant of TextGCN that is capable of inductive learning, which we include in our results.
-We repeat all experiments five times with different random initialization of the parameters and report the mean and standard deviation of these five runs.
-For tuning the multi-label models' hyperparameters, we choose randomly 20\% of the train set as a validation set.
-We report the scores of the graph-based models for both inductive and transductive setups from the literature, where available.
+In the transductive setting, as used in TextGCN and other synthetic text-graph approaches, the unlabeled test documents are visible during training.
+In the inductive setting, the test documents remain unseen until test time, \ie they are not available for training or preprocessing.
+The distinction only matters for graph-based approaches because BoW-based and sequence-based models are usually inductive.
+We separately report the scores of the graph-based models for inductive and transductive setups from the literature, where available.

+To avoid bias in the comparability of the results, we carefully checked all relevant parameters, such as the train/test splits, the number of classes in the datasets, whether datasets have been pre-processed to make the task substantially easier, and the evaluation metrics.

-Below, we provide a detailed description of the hyperparameter settings and procedures for the models that we have run ourselves.
+We repeat all of our own experiments five times with a different random initialization of the parameters and report the mean and standard deviation of these five runs.
+To tune the hyperparameters of the multi-label classification models, we choose randomly 20\% of the train set as a validation set.
+Below, we provide a detailed description of the hyperparameter optimization and evaluation procedures for the models that we have run ourselves.